venelin/toyepidemic/README.md

 Using the package
 =================

-For using the package, read the package [User Guide](https://venelin.github.io/toyepidemic/articles/UserGuide.html).
+For using the package, read the package [Get started](https://venelin.github.io/toyepidemic/articles/UserGuide.html) guide.

 Installing the package
 ======================